Class of 2016

 Jamie Rosenberg, Public Health and Mathematics, The effects of bullying based on the defiance of gender norms on an individual's mental health.
 The state of the AIDS epidemic and current efforts in place to stop its spread: what's working, what isn't and why.

-Gabriella Runnels, Economics, Social Innovation and Entrepreneurship, Gender Studies, and Public Health, Feminist issues both in the US and abroad.
+Gabriella Runnels, Economics, International Development, Gender Studies, and Mathematics, Feminist issues both in the US and abroad.
 What programs, policies, and initiatives work toward making people think of women as "second class citizens".

 Michelle Sheena, Neuroscience and Studio Art, The impact between art and artistic expression on culture and vice versa, focusing on child development across cultures and the impact art has in building skills such as memory, problem solving, and self-esteem.